sadasystems/private-message/README.md

    -------

-     magic secret message just for you appears here!
+     magic private message just for you appears here!
 ```

 ### Usage: Encrypt a Message